 In tight reservoirs, hydrocarbons are often found within the same rocks in which they were generated.
 Otherwise, hydrocarbons in tight reservoirs can be found in the pore spaces and natural fractures of any tight rocks into which they migrated.
 Shale and tight resources tend to be widely distributed over extensive areas rather than concentrated in specific locations.

 Estimates of Canada’s shale and tight resources vary.
 Federal and provincial governments and regulators are in the process of developing a comprehensive and standardized approach to evaluate Canada’s shale and tight resources.
 Some industry claims of potential Canadian shale and tight resources still require independent verification by public geological assessments or commercial production.

 Different types of estimates are used to measure the volume of available hydrocarbons.
 A key distinction is between “resources,” which may not yet be discovered or may not be economic to recover, and “reserves,” which are discovered by drilling and economic to recover.
 Estimates fluctuate due to changes in economic conditions, technology and available information.
 As more data become available, the accuracy of estimates will improve

-The National Energy Board estimates that Canada has 1,087 trillion cubic feet of remaining marketable gas resources, of which 750 trillion cubic feet is unconventional shale and tight gas.
-At the end of 2014, the National Energy Board estimates that Canada had approximately 171 billion barrels of remaining oil reserves, of which 97 percent is the oil sands and the rest is conventional and tight oil sources.
+The Canada Energy Regulator (CER, formerly the National Energy Board) estimates that Canada has 1,087 trillion cubic feet of remaining marketable gas resources, of which 750 trillion cubic feet is unconventional shale and tight gas.
+At the end of 2014, the CER estimated that Canada had approximately 171 billion barrels of remaining oil reserves, of which 97 percent is the oil sands and the rest is conventional and tight oil sources.

 What are the different types of estimates of oil and gas resources?